c-trie++: A Dynamic Trie Tailored for Fast Prefix Searches: Keyword Dictionary

 \section{Keyword Dictionary \TriePP{}}

+Tuning for fast prefix searches, our idea is to devise a new keyword dictionary based on the compact trie data structures, as they are practically faster than approaches based on the double array when the prefixes in question are relatively short to the stored keywords.
 Our approach, called \TriePP{} for \teigi{improved compact trie}, is a hybrid of the z-fast trie and the packed c-trie.
-Like these two trie representations, the trie is decomposed in a macro trie storing micro tries.
-Fig.~\ref{figMacroTrie} captures this schematically.
-Here, we use the trie decomposition of the packed c-trie for the macro trie.
-Our micro tries are \emph{alphabet-aware z-fast tries}.
+Like these two trie representations, the compact trie is decomposed in a macro trie storing micro tries.